stakewalker/RecepTech/README.md

 # RecepTech

-Welcome to your custom virtual receptionist app!
+Say hello to your new virtual receptionist!

 ## Description